 Daily Cubicle Cleaning

 2. Wipe down.
-You don't need to scrub your whole cube down to make an impact.
+You don't need to scrub your whole cube to make an impact.
 Do a quick wipe down of the items you use most frequently to prevent the spread of germs and keep things looking their best.
-Commonly used workspace items may include your desk phone, mouse, keyboard and certain office supplies.
+Commonly used workspace items may include your desk phone, mouse, keyboard, and certain office supplies.
 These items can all be cleaned with a simple disinfectant wipe or damp microfiber cloth.

 Weekly Cubicle Cleaning